Manuscript Preparation Guidelines

 Greg Shafer.
 Language, Hegemony, and LGBT Rights (LAJM 30.2, Spring 2015)

 The Narrative strand includes articles that are first-person accounts of the teaching life.
 They may draw on some research or scholarship, but their intent is to tell a compelling individual story centered on students and classrooms.
 The lessons of the narrative may be applied to classroom practice, but this application is implicit.
-The narrative strand does not include works of original fiction or essay, which are described below.
+The narrative strand does not include works of original fiction, which are described below.

 The Criticism strand includes articles that focus specifically on a literary text(s) or author(s).
 These articles draw on contemporary critical theory and do not aim for classroom application, though some connections to teaching and learning may be evident.